jeremenichelli/jeremias.codes/src/posts/2024-11-20-you-should-write-modern-css-today.md

 In latin and most occidental languages, **inline** is horizontal, **block** is vertical, **start** is left while **end** is right.

-Here's an example on how you would write margin using these properties.
+Here's an example on how you would write margin styles using these properties for left-to-right languages.

 ```css
 /* Before */